shahdk33/7-days-of-python/day2/README.md

 1. high score system
 2. button to restart or play again after game over
 3. better UI rather than just squares and circles
+4. different difficulty options at the begining (which would be different snake speeds)

 ## Citations